fraserwdbell/Mario-NES-Remake-in-pygame/README.md

 # Mario-NES-Remake-in-pygame
-A remake of NES Mario bros in pygame
+A remake of NES Mario Bros in pygame, I need help in animating characters for movement and camera's to follow player e.gMario.